 The amount of trashing of Obama last night was also pretty stunning to me.

-He I mean, the ads you can put out on him already about Anita Hill and and on segregation now at the Democratic debate, he's talking about eliminating coal fossil fuels and fracking.
+I mean, the ads you could put out on him already about Anita Hill and on segregation.

 And then you get down to the nitty-gritty, which is the ideas.